unt-libraries/untl-metadata-documentation/docs/guides/quick-start-guide.rst

 * Whenever possible, include a physical description using the format: **extent : physical details ; dimensions**

-Note: leave out ‘physical details’ if they do not apply or are not readily available
+    * Leave out ‘physical details’ if they do not apply or are not readily available
     * Specify units for dimensions (cm., in., etc.) and always round up to the next full centimeter (the only exceptions are “standard sized” photographs, A/V recordings, and born-digital materials)
     * Physical descriptions are based on item type:

 +------------------------------+------------------------------------+-----------------------------+----------------------------------+
 | Extent                       | Phyiscal Details                   | Dimensions                  | Example(s)                       |